 Supporting WAARF is simple.
 Funds will be requested by donations contributed by owners purchasing annual pet licenses and the general public.

 How It Works

 Washington County treasurer’s office will receive all voluntary contributions to WAARF and hold those funds in a separate account.
 The non-profit board of WAARF has established their procedures and protocols to respond to requests for assistance from qualified animal shelters, rescues, humane officers, police departments, and services.
 Animal shelters and animal caregivers apply for reimbursement of direct patient major medical care expenses for abused, neglected animals.
 The service provider must pay the first $500 of medical expense, and WAARF will provide expense reimbursement over the first $500 upon application and approval by WAARF.

 Online application forms are available and print applications are available for download.
-We also anticipate a WAARF web site to be created soon.

 NEW!: Visit WAARF on its own site at www.waarf.org.